 As a formally trained educator, Robin believes the key to a sustainable future is to develop the next generation.
-She is responsible for designing and implementing Green Schools’ programs across Massachusetts, New England, the US, and now internationally.
+She is responsible for designing and implementing Project Green Schools’ programs across New England, the US, and now internationally.
 Robin has participated in discussions with President Obama, Vice President Joe Biden, Dr. John Holdren, President Obama’s Climate Advisor, US EPA, US Agriculture and others on the topics of; Climate Solutions, Public Health, Environmental Education, and Workforce Development.
-Robin has participated in several White House Summits and was honored to join President Obama and the First Lady for Pope Francis arrival ceremony.
+Robin participated in several White House Summits and was honored to join President Obama and the First Lady for Pope Francis arrival ceremony.
+Robin was responsible for designing and launching the Green Up New England Challenge with the Boston Bruins and she is eager to announce year 2!

 Prior to moving to Connecticut and taking on the Project Green Schools Content Coordinator position in 2012, Tammy held the position of Project Green Schools Board President for two years.
 She taught seventh grade life science at Dover-Sherborn Middle School in Dover, MA for six years.
 Tammy earned her Bachelors of Science at the University of New England in Biddeford, ME and her Masters of Environmental Science with a General Science Teaching Degree from Antioch New England in Keene, NH.